kridel-lab/Kridel-Lab-Website/_posts/2018-02-15-tfri-funding.md

   html_document:
 ---

-We are extremely humbled and honoured to receive generous funding from [Terry Fox Research Institute](http://www.tfri.ca/en/dr-robert-kridel) to pursue our studies to better understand molecular heterogeneity in follicular lymphoma.
+We are extremely humbled and honoured to receive generous funding from the [Terry Fox Research Institute](http://www.tfri.ca/en/dr-robert-kridel) to pursue our studies to better understand molecular heterogeneity in follicular lymphoma.